hoehermann/purple-presage/README.md

 #### On Hold

 * Display names of contacts and groups.
 This is blocked by a regression in presage, see [#303](https://github.com/whisperfish/presage/issues/303).
-In fact, the kist of contacts is currently empty.
+In fact, the list of contacts is currently empty.
 * Mark messages as "read".
 This is currently not implemented in back-end, see [#141](https://github.com/whisperfish/presage/issues/141).
 At time of writing, notifications on main device are deleted after answering via linked device.
 So that is working alright.
 * The maximum allowed length of a text-message is unknown.